Today in AgBioView: August 12, 2002:

 According to Dr. Patrick Moore, co-founder of Greenpeace, "There's a

-methods of agriculture because chemicals are bad or genetics is bad.
+of agriculture because chemicals are bad or genetics is bad.
+This is not

-This is not true.
-We need to use the science and technology we have
+true.
+We need to use the science and technology we have developed in order

-are quite often in total opposition to the objectives that we are
+quite often in total opposition to the objectives that we are trying to

-trying to achieve: protection of the environment and feeding people,"
+achieve: protection of the environment and feeding people," said co-signer

-said co-signer Eug╦ne Lapointe, President of the World Conservation
+Eug╦ne Lapointe, President of the World Conservation Trust.
+"Most

-Trust.
-"Most environmentalist movements, most organizations, are not
+environmentalist movements, most organizations, are not solution oriented

 Organic farming could lead to deforestation